MountBro/Age-of-Plague/README.md

-# Project 2 for team 3

-This is the repo for project 2 team LJWZ, namely team 3.
+# VG100-Pgroup3-Project2

+This is only for some BAK files (备份) and TC things.
+Please go to the according p2team3 to commit!!!